agung15-debug/Telco-Costumer-Churn/README.md

 ### Objective Statement
 * Get an insight about the influence of gender on customer churn.
 * Describe customer satisfaction seen from the length of their contract that affects customer churn.
+* Get to know how much influence the Senior Citizen has on customer churn.
+* Get to know how much influence the Dependents have on customer churn.
+* Get to know how much influence Paperless Billing has on customer churn
 * Gain knowledge of how important partners influence customer churn
 * Gain knowledge of how important the type of InternetService to influence customer churn
 * Get an insight about how much influence the Phone Services on customer churn